akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--The pros of using SSH are many.
 First, you basically have to use it if you want authenticated write access to your repository over a network.
 Second, SSH is relatively easy to set up — SSH daemons are commonplace, many network admins have experience with them, and many OS distributions are set up with them or have tools to manage them.
 Next, access over SSH is secure — all data transfer is encrypted and authenticated.
 Last, like the Git and Local protocols, SSH is efficient, making the data as compact as possible before transferring it.-->

 Die Vorteile von SSH sind vielseitig.
 Erstens, grundlegend musst Du es benutzen, wenn Du authentifizierten Schreib-Zugriff auf Dein Repository über ein Netzwerk haben möchtest.
-Zweitens, SSH ist relativ einfach einzurichten – SSH-Dämonen sind alltäglich, viele Netzwerk-Administratoren haben Erfahrungen mit ihnen und viele Betriebssysteme sind mit ihnen eingerichtet oder haben Werkzeuge um sie zu verwalten.
+Zweitens, SSH ist relativ einfach einzurichten – SSH-Dämonen sind alltäglich, viele Netzwerk-Administratoren haben Erfahrungen mit ihnen und viele Betriebssysteme sind mit ihnen eingerichtet oder haben Werkzeuge, um sie zu verwalten.
 Als nächstes, Zugriff über SSH ist sicher – der gesamte Daten-Transfer ist verschlüsselt und authentifiziert.
-Als letztes, wie Git und die lokalen Protokolle, SSH ist effizient, es macht die Daten so kompakt wie möglich bevor es die Daten überträgt.
+Als letztes, wie Git und die lokalen Protokolle, SSH ist effizient, es macht die Daten so kompakt wie möglich, bevor es die Daten überträgt.

 <!--#### The Cons ####-->
 #### Die Nachteile ####

 <!--The negative aspect of SSH is that you can’t serve anonymous access of your repository over it.
 People must have access to your machine over SSH to access it, even in a read-only capacity, which doesn’t make SSH access conducive to open source projects.
 If you’re using it only within your corporate network, SSH may be the only protocol you need to deal with.
 If you want to allow anonymous read-only access to your projects, you’ll have to set up SSH for you to push over but something else for others to pull over.-->

 Die negative Seite von SSH ist, dass Du Deine Repositories nicht anonym darüber anbieten kannst.
-Die Leute müssen Zugriff auf Deine Maschine über SSH haben um zuzugreifen, auch mit einem Nur-Lese-Zugriff, was SSH nicht zuträglich zu Open-Source-Projekten macht.
-Wenn Du es nur innerhalb von Deinem Firmen-Netzwerk benutzt, SSH ist vielleicht das einzige Protokoll mit dem Du arbeiten musst.
-Wenn Du anonymen Nur-Lese-Zugriff zu Deinen Projekten erlauben willst, musst Du SSH für Dich einsetzen um zu pushen, aber ein anderes Protokoll für andere um zu pullen.
+Die Leute müssen Zugriff auf Deine Maschine über SSH haben, um zuzugreifen – auch mit einem Nur-Lese-Zugriff, was SSH nicht zuträglich zu Open-Source-Projekten macht.
+Wenn Du es nur innerhalb von Deinem Firmen-Netzwerk benutzt, ist SSH vielleicht das einzige Protokoll, mit dem Du arbeiten musst.
+Wenn Du anonymen Nur-Lese-Zugriff zu Deinen Projekten erlauben willst, musst Du SSH für Dich einsetzen, um zu pushen, aber ein anderes Protokoll für andere, um zu pullen.

 <!--### The Git Protocol ###-->
-### Das Git Protokoll ###
+### Das Git-Protokoll ###

 <!--Next is the Git protocol.
 This is a special daemon that comes packaged with Git; it listens on a dedicated port (9418) that provides a service similar to the SSH protocol, but with absolutely no authentication.
 In order for a repository to be served over the Git protocol, you must create the `git-daemon-export-ok` file — the daemon won’t serve a repository without that file in it — but other than that there is no security.
 Either the Git repository is available for everyone to clone or it isn’t.
 This means that there is generally no pushing over this protocol.
 You can enable push access; but given the lack of authentication, if you turn on push access, anyone on the internet who finds your project’s URL could push to your project.
 Suffice it to say that this is rare.-->

 Als nächstes kommt das Git Protokoll.
 Das ist ein spezieller Dämon, der zusammen mit Git kommt.
 Er horcht auf einem bestimmten Port (9418), dieser Service ist vergleichbar mit dem SSH-Protokoll, aber ohne jegliche Authentifizierung.
-Um ein Repository über das Git Protokoll, musst Du die `git-daemon-export-ok` Datei erstellen – der Dämon bietet kein Repository ohne die Datei darin an – außer dieser Datei gibt es keine Sicherheit.
-Entweder das Git Repository ist für jeden zum Clonen verfügbar oder halt nicht.
-Das bedeutet, dass dieses Protokoll generell kein push anbietet.
-Du kannst push-Zugriff aktivieren; aber ohne Authentifizierung, wenn Du den push-Zugriff aktivierst, kann jeder im Internet, der Deine Projekt-URL findet, zu Deinem Projekt pushen.
+Um ein Repository über das Git-Protokoll anzubieten, musst Du die `git-daemon-export-ok` Datei erstellen – der Dämon bietet kein Repository ohne die Datei darin an – außer dieser Datei gibt es keine Sicherheit.
+Entweder das Git-Repository ist für jeden zum Clonen verfügbar oder halt nicht.
+Das bedeutet, dass dieses Protokoll generell kein 'push' anbietet.
+Du kannst 'push'-Zugriff aktivieren; aber ohne Authentifizierung, wenn Du den push-Zugriff aktivierst, kann jeder im Internet, der Deine Projekt-URL findet, zu Deinem Projekt pushen.
 Ausreichend zu sagen, dass das selten ist.

 <!--#### The Pros ####-->
 #### Die Vorteile ####

 <!--The Git protocol is the fastest transfer protocol available.
 If you’re serving a lot of traffic for a public project or serving a very large project that doesn’t require user authentication for read access, it’s likely that you’ll want to set up a Git daemon to serve your project.
 It uses the same data-transfer mechanism as the SSH protocol but without the encryption and authentication overhead.-->

-Das Git Protokoll ist das schnellste verfügbare Transfer Protokoll.
-Wenn Du viel Traffic für ein öffentliches Projekt hast oder ein sehr großes Projekt hast, dass keine Benutzer-Authentifizierung für den Lese-Zugriff voraussetzt, es ist üblich einen Git Dämon einzurichten, der Dein Projekt serviert.
-Er benutzt den selben Daten-Transfer Mechanismus wie das SSH-Protokoll, aber ohne den Entschlüsselungs- und Authentifizierungs-Overhead.
+Das Git-Protokoll ist das schnellste verfügbare Transfer Protokoll.
+Wenn Du viel Traffic für ein öffentliches Projekt hast oder ein sehr großes Projekt hast, dass keine Benutzer-Authentifizierung für den Lese-Zugriff voraussetzt, es ist üblich, einen Git-Dämon einzurichten, der Dein Projekt serviert.
+Er benutzt den selben Daten-Transfer-Mechanismus wie das SSH-Protokoll, aber ohne den Entschlüsselungs- und Authentifizierungs-Overhead.

 <!--#### The Cons ####-->
 #### Die Nachteile ####